NetComposer/nksip/doc/guide/concepts.md

 ## Plugins

-There are two different ways to include behaviours in NkSIP: SipApps and Plugins.
+There are two different ways to include behaviours in NkSIP: _SipApps_ and _Plugins_.

 SipApps are the easier way.
 They are fully described in the documentation, and should be used for nearly all user SIP applications.
-In the future, it will be even possible to write SipApps in other languages than Erlang.
+In the future, it will possible to write SipApps in other languages than Erlang.

 Plugins are designed as a way to add functionality to NkSIP, useful for many SipApps.
 They must be written in Erlang, work very closely to the core and can make NkSIP fail when processing a call if they have a bug.
 When starting any application, you tell NkSIP all the plugins you want to use for your it.
 Each one can have a different set of active plugins.